darkhelmet-gaming/Tattletale/README.md

 Alerts staff to player actions.
 A plugin for Spigot/Paper/etc servers, by viveleroi.

-Based on the alerts from Prism v3.
+An extracted and improved version of Prism v3's alert system.

 [Discord](discord)

 ## Features

+- Highly configurable.
-- Default configuration for ore alerts including light levels and night vision potion use.
+- Configure alerts for any broken blocks (default alerts for ores, including light level and night vision use).
-- Configure alerts for any broken blocks.
+- Configure alerts for any placed blocks (default alerts for tnt, bedrock).
+- Alerts for lighter use.
+- Alerts for bucket emptying (default alert for lava buckets).
+- Optional alert logging.

 ## Permissions